leancodepl/patrol/CONTRIBUTING.md

 ### Visual Studio Code

-Use our `.vscode/launch.json` configuration changing the `cwd` value to the path of the project you want to test (if it's a project outside of `patrol`, use an absolute path).
-Update relative paths to the target tests in `args`.
+Use our `.vscode/launch.json` configuration changing the `cwd` value to the path of the project you want to test and updating paths to the target tests in `args`.

 ```json
 {